 Take Exit 49 off of the interstate, and head east on KY-909 towards US 25.
 Turn left on US 25 (north).
-Just over the river, across from the Rockcastle River Trading CO, turn left onto KY 1329.
-The Demonstration Center is located about half a mile down on both the left (picnic areas, camping, parking, cordwood trailer, and gardens) and right (solar house, cordwood, hiking trails, and Nature Center) of the road.
+Just over the river, across from the Rockcastle River Trading Company, turn left onto KY 1329.
+The Demonstration Center is located about half a mile down on both the left side (picnic areas, camping, parking, and gardens) and right side (Cordwood, Nature Center, and hiking trails) of the road.

 Rockcastle Wilderness Site Address: 954 Lower River Road, Livingston, KY 40445

 All programs are by appointment.
-Summer visiting hours are from 9 AM– 1 PM Monday– Friday.
 Check our website for open houses or special events.
-Please use caution as trails may be slick or steep.
-Do not disturb the plants or animals because they don’t come into your house and disturb you!
+Please use caution as trails may be slick or steep, and do not disturb the plants or animals while a guest in their home.